treban/pimatic-tradfri/README.md

       "plugin": "tradfri",
       "secID": "GATEWAY KEY",
       "hubIP": "GATEWAY IP",
+      "rampup" 50
       "debug": true
     }

 ###Usages

 Install the tradfri gateway in your network and make an normal initialization over the tradfri smartphone app.
+If wanted with groups.

 After the lights are paired with the gateway, go to the pimatic screen and make an autodiscover.

-Currently only dimming the light is possible.
-Changing the colore will be the next implementation step.
+###NOTES

+Sometimes the Tradfri Gatway doesn't inform the observers about new devices states.
+I think the stability off the gatway will be improved in newer firmware releases.

+If you press the power button of the 5-button remote, the remote toggles the group.
+So if the lights are not syncron, the lights will change the state not in same way.

 ### ToDoList
-* implement color control
+* implement color control over slider
-* implement observation of device changes from the tradfri remote
+* detection if gateway or lights goes offline and show it on the gui
+* GUI Optimization

 ### ChangeLog
 * 0.1.6 - first public alpha version

+* 0.1.7 - New functions:
+          -Control light temperature
+          -Observing changes
+          -Goup function
+          -Gateway check
+          -Support for more lights
+          Code refactoring
+          Bugfixes